michaeljlin/hello-operator/README.md

 ));
 ```

 For real time updates, the ```lobbyserver.js``` relies on Socket.io's continuous connections as a passive one-way transmission.
+On every modification to playerTracker and gameTracker, an update emit is sent out by the server to all connected clients.

+Transitioning from the lobby to the game is done through Node.js child processes, specifically by running the ```gameserver.js``` script using the [fork method](https://nodejs.org/api/child_process.html#child_process_child_process_fork_modulepath_args_options) which comes with built in parent-child communication channels.
+As an inherently asynchronous process, multiple forks of the same script can be run independently, assuming the hardware can handle the memory & CPU requirements.

 ## Deployment